Winter is the BEST season for whale watching on Maui! — Learn more...

 How to Get to the ‘Īao Needle Hike

 The trailhead for the ‘Īao Needle Hike is located here, near the town of Wailuku in the West Maui Mountains of Central Maui.
-Assuming you have a rental car in Maui, it’s about 40 minutes east of Lahaina, 40 minutes north of Wailea, or just 20 minutes from the airport in Kahului .

-The parking lot holds about a few dozen cars—when my husband, Justin, and I visited in the late morning, the lot was completely full, but because folks usually only spend half an hour or so here, we scored a spot pretty quickly.
+Assuming that you’re driving here, the parking lot holds about a few dozen cars—when my husband, Justin, and I visited in the late morning, the lot was completely full, but because folks usually only spend half an hour or so here, we scored a spot pretty quickly.

 Parking lot of the Iao Valley State Park

 There’s also a $5 per non-resident charge to enter the park.
-Per my reading of the Division of State Parks website, this is in addition to the parking fee.

 Woman standing in front of the Iao Needle on the Iao Needle Hike in Maui